mshekerotokiti/Phase-2-Code-Challenge-Bank-of-Flatiron/README.md

 # Bank of Flatiron

+## Project Guidelines
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-It is a React application that displays a table of bank transactions by adding transaction through filling and submitting forms as well as posting to the backend API , filter transactions using a search term in the search bar.
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).For this project, I’ll be building out a React application that displays a list of recent bank transactions, among other features.

+As a user, I should be able to:

+See a table of the transactions.

+Fill out and submit the form to add a new transaction.
+This should add the new transaction to the table as well as post the new transaction to the backend API for persistence.

+Filter transactions by typing into the search bar.
+Only transactions with a description matching the search term should be shown in the transactions table.

 ## Setup